-With millions of buyers hovering around to buy their favorite products online, e-commerce is a lucrative place to start any kind of business.
-Aggressive prices, easy payments and returns, and the convenience of not going from store to store have made the online business a massive success in the past few years.
+With millions of buyers hovering around to buy their favorite products online, e-commerce is a lucrative place to start any business.
+Aggressive prices, easy payments, returns, and the convenience of not going from store to store have made the online business a massive success in the past few years.

-If you have ever thought about starting your own online business venture, I am sure you must have come across Shopify.
-It is a web-based e-commerce platform that allows you to start and manage your business with minimum effort without any technical or deep marketing knowledge.
+If you have thought about starting your online business venture, you must have encountered Shopify.
+It is a web-based e-commerce platform that allows you to start and manage your business with minimum effort without technical or deep marketing knowledge.

-Yes, it is relatively easy to get started with Shopify, however, you still must go through the fundamentals to avoid the odious rookie experience.
+Yes, it is relatively easy to start with Shopify; however, you must go through the fundamentals to avoid the odious rookie experience.
 With adequate planning and a disciplined approach, you, too, can be among successful entrepreneurs.

 So, are you planning to jump into the e-commerce business at Shopify?
 Is the platform suitable for your business model?
 What are the expenses and possibilities?
-Stay with me and I am going to provide you with all the answers.
-Let’s get the ball rolling.
+Stay with me, and I will provide you with all the answers.
+So let’s get the ball rolling.

 First of all, let’s get you familiarised with Shopify.
-It’s a Canadian global e-commerce platform that allows merchants from across the world to create web stores to sell their products.
-Currently, it’s one of the leading organizations with over 17 million online stores operating in 180 countries.
+It’s a Canadian global e-commerce platform that allows merchants worldwide to create web stores to sell their products.
+It’s one of the leading organizations, with over 17 million online stores operating in 180 countries.

-It’s basically a one-stop solution that incorporates all e-commerce activities into a centralized platform.
-In simple words, it provides sellers with all the necessary tools to create ready-to-sell web stores, manage orders, and fulfillment, the payment collection facility, and so on.
+It’s a one-stop solution incorporating all e-commerce activities into a centralized platform.
+Simply put, it provides sellers with all the necessary tools to create ready-to-sell web stores, manage orders, and fulfillment, the payment collection facility, and so on.
 Moreover, you get marketing and advertising solutions to kick-start your business.

 Based on your business requirements, you can get either of the Shopify plans:

-You can easily customize your social accounts from the Shopify dashboard such as adding products, modifying descriptions, images, prices, and so on.
+You can easily customize your social accounts from the Shopify dashboard by adding products, modifying descriptions, images, prices, etc.

-If you are planning to stick to Shopify business and have a long-term plan in your mind, then Shopify Plus is for you.
-Yes, at $2000/month, it’s ridiculously expensive, but you get some exquisite tools and features to scale up your business in a short period.
+If you stick to the Shopify business and have a long-term plan, then Shopify Plus is for you.
+Yes, it’s ridiculously expensive at $2000/month, but you get some exquisite tools and features to scale up your business quickly.

 Shopify eliminates the dreaded technical procedure of creating an online store by writing codes for hours.
 So, if you are a beginner with little to no technical knowledge, Shopify is the place for you.
-Here you can get your store up and running within a few hours and instead of writing hours of codes, you can focus on selling and marketing from the get-go.
+So here, you can get your store up and running within a few hours, and instead of writing hours of codes, you can focus on selling and marketing from the get-go.

-Now, you must be thinking – Why Shopify, and not Amazon or eBay.
+Now, you must think – Why Shopify, not Amazon or eBay?
 Let me clear that out for you.

 Therefore, you can see that it’s considerably easier to start with Shopify since you don’t need the capital and business experience that you might need at Amazon or eBay.